liljencrantz/crush/README.md

 Crush does not have any conventions around arguments with and without leading hyphens meaning different things.
-Instead, Crush supports named and unnamed arguments at the language level.
+Instead, Crush supports named and unnamed arguments at the language level, similar to e.g. Python.

 The `http` command is an example of a command that expects named arguments: